ethangriffith2004/musescore-auto-opener/README.md

 ## Improvements & Extensions

-- Create a companion script or tool for Windows or Linux users.
+- Create an equivalent tool for Windows or Linux users.
-- Add error handling if the specified MuseScore app is not installed.
+- Add error handling if the specified version of MuseScore is not installed.
+- Expand to other apps and filetypes.

 ## How to Run